The-Balance-FFXIV/balance-resource-bot/README.md

 ```

 Then, drop markdown files in the directory, with the name structure `xx_Title_Of_Post.md`, e.g. `01_My_First_Post.md`.
+You can use any number of digits, but I suggest numbering your pages as 10, 20, 30,... so that you can insert other
+posts between those without needing to rename the rest of the files.

 The markdown files can contain relative links to other markdown files managed by the bot.